Am I Overweight?

 - Drink green tea: According to research, you may rev up your metabolism by 5% and boosts your fat burning by about 17% by drinking green tea (9, 10).

 - Exercise: Working out regularly forces you to use up more energy (in the form of calories).
 Cardio exercises seem to be the most effective in terms of burning calories and losing weight.

 - Strength training: Resistance training or weight training, in addition, can help prevent muscle loss.
 This will prevent your metabolism from slowing down.
-Muscles mass is responsible for up to 20 percent of metabolism (11).
+Muscle mass is responsible for up to 20 percent of metabolism (11).

 - High-intensity exercise: HIIT, short for high-intensity interval training is a workout with a series of intense exercises done in short bursts.
-Unlike typical lower-intensity cardio, HIIT puts a higher demand on the body and its energy system, leading to a higher metabolism and hours of calorie burning after your workout (12, 13).
+Unlike typical lower-intensity cardio, HIIT puts a higher demand on the body and its energy system, leading to a higher metabolism and hours of calorie-burning after your workout (12, 13).